Acanthoscelis

 Acanthoscelis ruficornis, Beach ground beetle is a species of ground beetle in the Scaritinae subfamily, the only species in the genus Acanthoscelis.

 Description

 A. ruficornis is 18 mm long and have black coloured legs and reddish tarsi.
 Its head and thorax are wrinkled while its antennae is of the same colour as its tarsi.
 It also have front tibia which is broad and flattened.

 Ecology

 When it comes to feeding, A. ruficornis is a night predator.
 During that time he feeds on various species of Isopoda and Amphipoda as well as both adult and larva insects.
 It inhabits beaches where there is plenty of sand and hides under seaweeds.

+Distribution

+A. ruficornis are found in Namibia and South Africa, on the coast.